OCA/account-financial-tools/account_move_reconcile_helper/README.rst

 Provides tools to facilitate reconciliation.

 * Display a button on Journal entries list to show reconciled lines.
-* Added Balance field in Journal entries list
+* Added Balance field in Journal entries list (this feature is provided by account_balance_line).

 .. image:: ./static/docs/journal_entries_1.png
    :alt: Journal entries